swiftlang/swift-evolution/proposals/0000-map-sorting.md

 chats.sort { $0.lastMsg.date > $1.lastMsg.date }
 ```

-Most often, however, all we need to determine sorting is a key-path on an element.
-Other times, a comparison closure on its own happens to be inconvenient or inefficient.
+Most often, however, all we need to determine sorting is a key-path.
+Other times, a comparator on its own becomes inconvenient or inefficient.
 * The `$0.property < $1.property` syntax often leads to copy-and-paste bugs.
-* The base metric might be obtained through non-trivial computation, where a predicate alone instigates code duplication and makes it harder to spot the sorting order.
+* The base metric is not always trivial to obtain, in which case a predicate alone instigates duplication and makes it harder to grasp the sorting order.
-* When the values are expensive to retrieve, the predicate obscuring the computations also becomes a major obstacle for optimizations, such as trading memory for speed to warrant that each value is computed once per element rather than O(*n* log*n*) times.
-For clarity, applying the latter to a ϴ(*n*) operation theoretically speeds up sorting by a factor of 10 for an array of 1000 elements.
+* When the values are expensive to retrieve, the predicate obscuring the comparison also becomes a major obstacle for optimizations, such as trading memory for speed to warrant that each value is computed once per element rather than O(*n* log*n*) times.
+To clarity the impact, applying the latter to a ϴ(*n*) operation theoretically speeds up sorting by a factor of 10 for an array of 1000 elements.
-Thereby, the goal is to introduce an API that decouples the comparison of values from their calculations, favoring optimizations and bringing ergonomic advantages for an ample range of cases.
+Thereby, the goal is to introduce an API that decouples the comparison of values from their calculations, favoring optimizations and bringing ergonomic benefits for an ample range of cases.

 ## Proposed solution

 Add an overload for both the nonmutating `sorted` and in-place `sort` methods on `Sequence` and `MutableCollection` respectively.
-A mapping closure on `Element` will lead the argument list, followed by the well known `areInIncreasingOrder` predicate and, finally, a flag that allows to opt into the already mentioned [Schwartzian Transform](https://en.wikipedia.org/wiki/Schwartzian_transform) optimization. `transform` is positioned before the predicate specifically because the latter is type-dependent on and logically precedes the former, meaning, above all, fundamental type-checker and autocompletion support.
+A mapping closure on `Element` will lead the argument list, followed by the well known `areInIncreasingOrder` predicate and, finally, a flag for opting into the already mentioned [Schwartzian Transform](https://en.wikipedia.org/wiki/Schwartzian_transform) optimization. `transform` is deliberately positioned before the predicate to respect logical and type-checking order.
 Here are some example usages:

 ```swift
 chats.sort(on: { $0.lastMsg.date }, by: >)